 - A millennium before Europeans were willing to divest themselves of the Biblical idea that the world was a few thousand years old, the Mayans were thinking of millions and the Hindus billions.”
 [Carl Sagan, Cosmos, pg 213-214]

 6. Nikola Tesla

-Nikola Tesla is perhaps the greatest scientist (debatable for sure) ever lived and his inventions have given a great contribution to mankind; he was a pioneer in many fields.
-From Tesla Coil to Radio to Alternate Current to Telephone (yes, there is a great controversy between Thomas Edison and Nikola Tesla for this, but much of the evidence point out to Nikola Tesla as the true inventor), the Serbian-American physicist and engineer are highly respected in his field.
+Nikola Tesla is perhaps the greatest scientist (debatable for sure) who ever lived, and his inventions have made a great contribution to mankind; he was a pioneer in many fields.
+From Tesla Coil to Radio to Alternate Current to Telephone (yes, there is a great controversy between Thomas Edison and Nikola Tesla for this, but much of the evidence points to Nikola Tesla as the true inventor), the Serbian-American physicist and engineer are highly respected in his field.
 But he has been seen quoting Vedantic concepts: